akshell/docs/ref/core/db.rst

    for (p in Post)
      p where forsome (c in Comment) c.post == p.id && c.author == "Bob"

-Range variables could also be specified implicitly: an undeclared range variable with a name of an existing relation variable ranges over the value of this relation variable.
+Range variables can also be specified implicitly: an undeclared range variable with a name of an existing relation variable ranges over the value of this relation variable.
 Using implicit declarations the previous examples could be rewritten::